Frankly 3a Review 2025: Pros & Cons

 Open a Frankly 3a account

-You can directly open an account from the mobile application.
+You can directly open an account using the mobile application.

 You can download the application from your favorite app store and follow all the basic steps of creating an account.
 During the process, it will ask you for your ID, so make sure you have it ready.
 It is a straightforward process that is well done.

 I will not go over all the steps.
-Anybody can follow these steps without any help!
-The entire process is straightforward.
+The entire process is straightforward, and anyone can follow them without any help.

 Once you are done creating your account, you can directly fund.
 Frankly will give you the necessary forms if you already have another third pillar account you want to transfer.
 You can fill out the form and post the documents.
 They will then take care of everything.

-ZKB did a good thing in creating a seamless onboarding process.
-It is well done and simple.
-The application itself is simple and practical.
+ZKB did a good job creating a seamless onboarding process.
+It is well done and simple, and the application itself is simple and practical.

 Something good is that you can create up to five accounts for yourself.
 It is an excellent feature since it will allow you to save money on taxes.
 For more information on that, I invite you to read my article on the third pillar.